 About the Facility

 Due to increasing requests and demands of NGS applications to cancer research, the GSF was recruited as a new UT Health Cancer Center Shared Resource, as Next Generation Sequencing Shared Resources (NGSSR) in UT Health San Antonio 2014.
 Since 2015, the GSF has formally acquired Illumina MiSeq sequencer from The Research Core Laboratories managed by the Office of Vice President of Research.
 MiSeq is an ideal platform for relatively small sequencing projects.
 The significant applications with MiSeq are 16S metagenomics, targeted re-sequencing, and targeted RNA expression.

 In March 2016, Dr. Zhao Lai was awarded a $600,000 NIH Shared Instrument Grant (S10 grant 1S10OD021805-01) to purchase Illumina HiSeq 3000 to upgrade the sequencing platform.
 Illumina HiSeq 3000 has provided our NGS users the greater efficiency in terms of high-throughput, faster turn-around-time, and cheaper cost.
 We are very grateful to NIH funding support to continue the GSF’s NGS journey to the new exciting direction.

 In May 2016, Dr. Yidong Chen was awarded a $3.7M CPRIT Core facility award (RP160732) to upgrade and expand NGS capacity and further, accelerate the adoption of high-throughput technology in translational cancer genetics and epigenetics research at UTHSCSA and the South Texas region.
-Illumina NextSeq 500 was acquired by funding support of CPRIT since February 2017.
-The NextSeq 500 provides the fast sequencing turnaround time for the individual projects.
+Illumina NextSeq 500 was acquired by funding support of CPRIT in February 2017.
+The NextSeq 500 provides a fast sequencing turnaround time for individual projects.

 We welcome opportunities to partner on many kinds of research projects regardless of size, both as scientific collaborations and on a fee-for-service basis.
 If you are considering next-generation sequencing for your research, please contact GSF director Dr. Zhao Lai for research collaboration or consultation on experimental design, pricing, and scheduling.